Last Updated on February 9, 2025 by Jason

 The watch has a fully signed 17-jewel bumper automatic movement, calibre 420KT, which is working well.
 It is a Swiss made movement and was in production from 1943 until 1954.
 It is a variant of the 420 with a sweep second hand.

 Calibre 420 was Cyma Tavannes first automatic movement.
-It was designed and built in-house by Cyma Tavannes.
+Cyma Tavannes designed the calibre 420 and built it in-house.
 They had several variants, the basic being sub second then a sweep second and finally a variant with a date mechanism.
 They also made non-automatic versions of manual wind watches.
-The automatic movements are fastened to a mounting plate that varies in size depending on the case design.
+A mounting plate secures the automatic movements, with its size varying based on the case design.

 Cyma calibre, 420 variants: